violaberg/sloth-yoga-site/README.md

 ## **Overview**

 Sloth Yoga is a site for kids yoga studio based in Dublin, Ireland.
-The goal is to draw interest to Sloth Yoga studio, while highlighting benefits of becoming a yogi.
+Based in Castleknock, Dublin we are never too far away.
+The idea about yoga studio for kids was born after our son was struggling to regulate his emotions, therefore getting upset and angry very often.
+With my yoga and an exercise knowledge, we started a fun and exiting journey of helping many more.
+We are passionate about yoga and benefits it gives to not only adults but children alike.
+The goal of website is to draw interest to Sloth Yoga studio, while highlighting benefits of becoming a yogi.
 Yoga is for everyone but promoting healthy habits and self care to kids at early age through yoga practise builds basis of healthier lifestyle.

 ## **Planning**